 Wild About MathMath & Science--Upper Elementary, Middle School Students navigate a compass course, practice estimation skills used in forestry, make art using the Fibonacci series and other patterns found in nature, learn about quantitative measures of water quality, and play a high energy game that simulates predator/prey relationships.
 They create graphs with the data from the rounds of the game.

 Visiting My Side of the Mountain Language Arts & Science--Upper Elementary, Middle School.
 This trip replicates experiences in the novel, My Side of the Mountain by Jean Craighead George.
 It is divided into two halves: Humanities and STEM.
 For the humanities half, students consider what it would feel like to be like the main character, Sam, alone in the wilderness, being sustained and entertained by the environment.
 They do a scavenger hunt based on the book, make nature art, explore a creek, and go on a solo hike (one of the highest rated activities.)
 For the STEM half, students consider the knowledge and skills Sam needs to survive in the forest alone.
-They learn about plants that give food and medicine and compare the pH of different species of foraged tree nuts after pounding them in to a paste as Sam does.
-They watch boil in a leaf on a campfire and use rushes to make weavings.
-A local falconer brings his trained harrier hawk and demonstrates it hunting a “rabbit” like Sam’s falcon, Frightful does in the novel.
+They identify plants that give food and medicine, try their hand at shelter building, and explore primitive fire and hunting techniques.
+A local falconer brings his trained hawk and talks with students about bird physiology and the details behind falconry.

 "This experience was innovative and kept students active and engaged."